chatchai-komrangded/ako2020-vpc-endpoints/build-ee-use1.md

 2. Once data is placed on S3 and all backend system updates are completed by the sales application, it will place a message onto an Amazon Simple Queue Service (SQS) queue, triggering downstream report generation and SQS message deletion by the reports engine.

+update to use us-east-1 in image

 ![img2](./images/vpce-img8.png)

 3. The Reports Engine will read messages placed onto an Amazon SQS queue and generate a report
 4. The Reports Engine will then write the output to S3 and delete the processed SQS message

+update to use us-east-1 in image for sqs DNS entry

 ![img3](./images/vpce-img9.png)